-Name Description Ownership/Management William Lloyd Garrison Statue Garrison was a leader in the abolitionist movement and editor of the abolitionist newspaper The Liberator .
-He was also a prominent voice for the woman suffrage movement.
-His statue sits in Brown Square at the corner of Green and Pleasant Streets.
-Municipal Newburyport Superior Courthouse Designed by Charles Bulfinch and completed in 1805, the building was first used to house town meetings with a girls' school located in the lower rooms.
+Name Description Ownership/Management Newburyport Superior Courthouse Designed by Charles Bulfinch and completed in 1805, the building was first used to house town meetings with a girls' school located in the lower rooms.
 In June 1834, the property was conveyed to the County of Essex and has since been operated as a courthouse.
 Property is owned by the City of Newburyport.
 Courthouse is operated by the State.